 DC relative shift to carrier frequency

-The DC relative frequency shift is applied in digital domain for EDMG-STF, EDMG-CEF, and the Data field of an EDMG OFDM mode PPDU.
-The DC relative shift is frequency channel dependent and defined in Table 72.
+The DC relative frequency shift is applied in digital domain to the EDMG-STF, EDMG-CEF, Data and TRN fields (CID#1520) of an EDMG OFDM mode PPDU.
+The DC relative shift is frequency channel dependent, and denoted as (fDC – fc), where fc is the center frequency of the carrier and fDC is the DC subcarrier frequency (CID#1521). fDC and the DC relative shift are defined in Table 72.

-NOTE—In all cases, the relative shift between DC and frequency does not exceed half of the subcarrier spacing.
+NOTE—By applying the DC relative shift, each of the subcarrier frequencies for any channel numbers can be denoted as 64.8+∆F×n GHz, where n is an integer.
+This makes the space between DC subcarrier frequencies of any two channels an integer multiple of the OFDM subcarrier spacing, and the subcarrier frequencies for 4.32 GHz or wider channels are aligned with the subcarriers in 2.16 GHz channels.(#2092) In all cases, the relative shift between the DC subcarrier frequency and the center frequency of the carrier does not exceed half of the subcarrier spacing.

-Editor: remove the rows relate to channel numbers 7, 8, 14, 15, 21, 22, 28, 29 in Table 72 as follows: (P330L1) (CID #2138)
+Editor: Change Table 72 as follows: (CID ##1521)

 —DC relative shift to carrier frequency